in 2018, when the City passed it's ordinance to take over trash collection in St. Paul.

-We are an all-volunteer group of St. Paul residents who recently collected more than 6000 signatures in support of a referendum petition seeking the citizens’ right to a ballot vote on the City’s new trash plan.
-We are not affiliated with any business or political party.
+We are an all-volunteer group of St. Paul residents who collected more than 6000 signatures in 2018, seeking a referendum on the ordinance that created the City's trash plan.
+This was a petition to put the citizens' right to a ballot vote on plan.

 Our lawsuit to put the City's trash plan Ordinance 18-39 on the November 5, 2019, citywide election ballot, required that we register as a Political Action Committee (PAC).
 Our committee includes many of the same St. Paul friends and neighbors who helped to gather the thousands of signatures that were submitted in support of the referendum.